Shenandoah (1902)

-The Shenandoah is a three-masted schooner with a steel hull, built in New York in 1902.
-She is a private yacht.
+The Shenandoah is a three-masted schooner with a steel hull, built in New York in 1902 as a private yacht for the American financier Gibson Fahnestock.
+She has had a series of private owners since, and is available today for charter.

 History

 Shenandoah was designed by Theodore E. Ferris for the American financier Gibson Fahnestock.
-She was launched in 1902 in Staten Island, and her first home port was Newport, and she sailed the Mediterranean Sea until 1905.
+She was launched in 1902 in Staten Island.
+Homeported at Newport, she sailed the Mediterranean until 1905.
 The schooner has a strong resemblance to German Emperor Wilhelm II's Meteor III which was built in the same shipyard.

 In 1912 she was bought by the German Walther von Brüning.
 Her new home port became Kiel and she was renamed Lasca II.
 She was confiscated by the British navy during the First World War.

 In 1919 the yacht was acquired by Lord John Espen, who rechristened her Shenandoah.
 Two years later it was bought by Godfrey H. Williams and refitted with engines.
 In 1925, the yacht was sold again to the Italian prince Spado Veralli and rechristened Atlantide.